renettarenula/anchorific.js/README.md

 # Anchorific.js

 Anchorific automatically generates anchored headings and nested navigations based on header tags.
+My intention is for it to be used in single-page project documentation.
 Project page and demo here: [renaysha.me/anchorific-js](http://renaysha.me/anchorific-js)

 ## Getting Started